aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - StackName: "lz-audit-guardduty"
     - Add all the member accounts to the GuardDuty Protection Plan.
 Go to "GuardDuty" --> Accounts in delegated administration account for security.
 Select "Add Member" under "Actions"

-4. Enable IAM Access Analyzer for organization to identify unused IAM resources and external access to your organization's resources i.e. S3, IAM Roles, KMS Keys.
-IAM Access Analyzer service role 'AWSServiceRoleForAccessAnalyzer' must be created in the organization management account before running this CloudFormation.
-- Deployment Region: Malaysia ap-southeast-5
-- CloudFormation script: "lz-audit-access-analyzer.yaml"
-- StackName: "lz-audit-access-analyzer"
-- Parameter:
-    - AnalyzerType: ORGANIZATION

-5. Create a new Security Hub Central Configuration Policy that enabled "AWS Foundation Security Standards" across the governed regions (us-east-1, and ap-southeast-5).
+4. Create a new Security Hub Central Configuration Policy that enabled "AWS Foundation Security Standards" across the governed regions (us-east-1, and ap-southeast-5).
     - Disable specific Security Hub findings that are no longer required.
         - [IAM.6] Hardware MFA should be enabled for the root user
         - [ELB.2] Classic Load Balancers with SSL/HTTPS listeners should use a certificate provided by AWS Certificate Manager